What do people say about you when you’re not around? Can you control it?

 No matter what you choose, have a pro Facebook page for yourself and even possibly a group if you’re more intense on Facebook.
 Mine is called “Ambroise Debret Growth Pirate”.

-3. Have a Personal Website & Blog
+3. Have a Website & Blog for your Personal Branding

 As I’ve talked extensively in other posts, everyone should have their personal website & blog as part as their personal branding strategy.

 If executed properly, this will give you a real edge on other people.
 It is not only a platform you control, but you also fully own it.

 Think about it: you will have your own .com website, how cool is that?!
 If you do it well, you will also be able to manage what people see first when they google your name.
 Your website will be the center of your online presence.

 Having your own domain name will also allow you to have a branded email like firstname.lastname@example.org that looks way more professional than a Gmail.
 For instance, in affiliate marketing, Gmail addresses are showstoppers when you apply to a company’s partnership program.